domain-independent-dp/didp-rs/didppy/docs/tutorial.rst

     model.add_base_case([unvisited.is_empty(), location == 0])

 When all conditions in a base case are satisfied, the value of the state is 0, and no further transitions are applied.
-We can define multiple base cases (not multiple conditions in the same base case) by using :func:`~didppy.Model.add_base_case` multiple times.
+We can define multiple base cases (not multiple conditions in the same base case) by using :meth:`~didppy.Model.add_base_case` multiple times.
 In that case, the value of a state is 0 if any of the base cases is satisfied.

 Solving the Model